 Make sure that each of the Xcode steps are set to use version 4.* or later.

 Click the Triggers tab in the build definition.
 Enable the Continuous Integration trigger.
 This will ensure that the build process is automatically triggered every time you commit a change to your repository.

-Click Save and queue to kick off your first build.
-On the Queue build dialog box, click Queue.
+Click Save & queue to kick off your first build.
+On the Save build definition and queue dialog box, click Save & queue.

 A new build is started.
 You'll see a link to the new build on the top of the page.
 Click the link to watch the new build as it happens.

-Troubleshooting Tip: If you encounter a "User interaction not allowed" error when running the agent as a launch agent, you will either need check the "Unlock default keychain" option or switch to referencing signing certificates using a file.
-See Simple, Secure CI App Signing for details.
+If you encounter a "User interaction not allowed" error when running the agent as a launch agent, on the Xcode task, you will either need enable the "Unlock default keychain" option, or switch to referencing signing certificates using a file.
+See Sign your mobile app for details.

-Troubleshooting Tip: If you run into issues with your tests hanging and/or not being able to start the iOS Simulator at times you can opt to add a Command Line task for the "killall" tool with "iOS\ Simulator" as an argument (killall iOS\ Simulator).
-This will force shut down the simulator in the event it is hung.
+killall "Simulator").
+This will force the simulator to shut down in the event it is hung.
 Exercise care when running the command if you have multiple agents running for the same user and that you do not accidently kill other processes.

 View the build summary

 Once the build completes, select the build number to view a summary of the build.

 Notice the various sections in the build summary - the source version of the commit in build details section, list of all associated changes, links to work items associated with commits, and test results.
 When the build is automatically triggered by a push to your Git repository, these sections are populated with all the relevant information.